 As of December 31, 2017, we owned one U.S. patent, 19 pending U.S. non-provisional patent applications, 16 pending European patent applications, 16 pending U.S. provisional patent applications, 16 pending PCT patent applications, and other related patent applications in jurisdictions outside the United States and Europe that are related to our CRISPR technology and which include claims directed to our genome editing platform, including our directed editing component, as well as composition of matter and method of use claims for our therapeutic programs, including LCA10 and other genetic and infectious eye disorders, and engineered T cells.
 One of these U.S. patents and its U.S. and foreign counterpart applications is co-owned with Broad and Iowa and we have obtained an exclusive license to such co-ownership rights from these third parties in the field of prevention or treatment of human disease using gene therapy or genome editing.
-In addition, three of these pending PCT patent applications and four of these pending U.S. provisional patent applications.
-If issued as U.S. patents, and if the appropriate maintenance fees are pid, the U.S. patent applications would be expected to expire between 2034 and 2038, excluding any additional term for patent term adjustments or patent term extensions.
+In addition, three of these pending PCT patent applications and four of these pending U.S. provisional patent applications are co-owned with certain of our collaborators because they encompass inventions developed under our collaborations.
+If issued as U.S. patents, and if the appropriate maintenance fees are paid, the U.S. patent applications would be expected to expire between 2034 and 2038, excluding any additional term for patent term adjustments or patent term extensions.